LucidityITS/website/src/content/homepage/-index.md

       label: "Get Started Now"
       link: "#"

-  - title: "Could your business benefit from upgraded IT equipment?"
+  - title: "Is it time to upgrade your IT equipment?"
     image: "/images/service-2.png"
-    content: "Lucidity IT Solutions collaborates with various vendors to offer you upgrades to your systems with the latest state-of-the-art equipment."
+    content: "Lucidity IT Solutions partners with various vendors to offer you upgrades to your systems with the latest state-of-the-art equipment."
     bulletpoints:
       - "Security cameras and video door access systems"
       - "VOIP phone systems"